Anglo-Soviet invasion of Iran: Occupation

 The Persian Corridor became the route for a massive flow of supplies (over 5 million tons of matériel) to the Soviet Union and also the British in the Middle East.
 At the end of August 1942, German intelligence agents spread leaflets in Tabriz and other cities; an underground fascist organisation called Melnune Iran, was founded.
-Agents of Melnune Iran instigated anti-government protests in the lake Urmia region.
+Agents of Melnune Iran instigated anti-government protests in the Lake Urmia region.
 The Bakhtiari and Qashqai peoples carried out armed resistance against the new government.

-The new Shah signed a Tripartite Treaty Alliance with Britain and the Soviet Union on 29 January 1942, to aid in the allied war effort in a non-military way.
+The new Shah signed a Tripartite Treaty Alliance with Britain and the Soviet Union on 29 January 1942.
 This treaty committed the Allies to leaving Iran "not more than six months after the cessation of hostilities".
 In September 1943, Iran declared war on Germany, which qualified it for membership in the United Nations (UN).
 At the Tehran Conference in November of that year, Roosevelt, Winston Churchill and Joseph Stalin reaffirmed their commitment to Iranian independence and territorial integrity, with a willingness to extend economic assistance to Iran.
 The treaty ruled that Iran was not considered to be "occupied" by the Allies, but instead a member of the Allies.